xhedit/quantkit/README.md

 <br/>

-Only download the safetensors version of a model (useful for models that have both safetensors and pytorch):
+Only download the safetensors version of a model (useful for models that have torch and safetensor):
 ```
 quantkit download mistralai/Mistral-7B-v0.1 --no-cache --safetensors-only -out mistral7b
 ```
 <br/>

-Download and convert a model to safetensors, deleting the original pytorch bins:
+Download and convert a model to safetensor, deleting the original pytorch bins:
 ```
 quantkit safetensor migtissera/Tess-10.7B-v1.5b --delete-original
 ```